LeoAlex0/oj-hs/app/all-in-one/README.md

 ## Example

-in this example, we haave 2 source file.
+in this example, we have 2 source file.

 Main.hs